The Southern Ocean State of Mind

 If there are paths beneath our feet everywhere,

-why do we spend our lives behind our heads as if imprisoned in thought?
+why do we spend our lives walking in our head as if imprisoned in thought?

 Each step took me deeper in the question.